lkshay/CNN-cuDNN/README.md

 A very big aspect of training this network is dataset that can map the behaviour aptly.

 Devoloping in CUDA C++ rather than Python can provide the platform for online training, although is not necessary.
-Once finished, this network can produce driving angle using just the image feed, with no external controllers or object localization algorithms (like YOLO or SSD) needed.
+Once finished, this network can produce driving angle using just the image feed, with no external controllers or object localization algorithms (like YOLO or SSD) needed in real-time.